 Every child within the school takes part in daily English lessons which develops the key skills of reading and the technical aspects of writing.

-In Years 2-5 we use Literacy and Language programme which is rooted in the new national curriculum.
-It develops children’s comprehension, vocabulary, writing, grammar, critical thinking and discussion skills– in a fun and meaningful way.
-This is then supplemented by writing in different forms for a variety of audiences.
+Our curriculum is based on a text based curriculum which develops children’s comprehension, vocabulary, writing, grammar, critical thinking and discussion skills– in a fun and meaningful way.
 The children write for different purposes: to imagine and explore feelings and ideas, to inform and explain, to persuade and to review and comment.
 They also see how writing is concerned with process as well as product, being an aid to thinking, organisation and learning.
 They are taught to plan, draft, revise, proof read and present their writing on paper and on screen, and to discuss and evaluate their own writing and that of others.There is an emphasis on using real models for writing newspaper reports, advertisements and websites.

 The links between reading and writing in fiction and non-fiction continue to be made explicit.
 Pupils use their knowledge of texts they have studied to construct their own writing and have greater control over organisation, language features, vocabulary and spelling.